What is Your Orientation Toward Exercise?

 But being conscious of your body from a mental standpoint isn't the same as being attuned to your body's experience in the moment.
 Having ideas and beliefs about what is healthy isn't the same as possessing the ability to discern how your body actually desires to move.

-With cultural messages delineating what healthy looks like, the glorification of 5 a.m. workouts, and the prevalence of health-related tech that teaches us to relentlessly track and optimize our movements, it’s less common to hear women talking about moving just to feel good in their bodies.
+With cultural messages delineating what healthy looks like, the glorification of 5 a.m. workouts, and the prevalence of health-related tech that teaches us to relentlessly track and optimize our movements, it’s less common to hear women talking about moving simply to feel good in their bodies.

 This mental orientation toward exercise has resulted in a spectrum of unhealthy behaviors, from occasionally overriding our body’s messages or mindlessly checking workouts off our to-do lists to being fully out of touch with our body’s wisdom and risking serious injury or poor health outcomes in the long term.